-I was entranced the minute I saw the white and black flash against the blue New Mexican sky.
+I was entranced by the white and black flash against the New Mexican sky.

 I started this series when the quarantine started in March 2020.
-With every painting, I seem to learn a little more about how the magpie frees and inspires me during these tough times.
+With every painting, I learn how the magpie frees and inspires me during tough times.

-I don’t want to destroy my compulsion to paint magpies by deeply analyzing why I am drawn to them.
-But I’m willing to speculate a little.
+My compulsion to paint magpies is complicated.
 Part of it was in response to ever-prevalent depictions of ravens that are found in many New Mexican galleries and stores.
-Why not the big and strikingly beautiful magpies?
+Why not these strikingly beautiful magpies?
 They are as large, smart and playful as ravens and crows.

-But I think the biggest part of my attraction is the the magpie’s ability to simultaneously catch one’s eye while also inviting a closer, more quiet look to see its spectacular colors.
-They are both blatently obvious and darkly mysterious.
+But I think the biggest part of my attraction is the the magpie’s ability to catch one’s eye with its spectacular colors.
+Magpies are both blatantly obvious and darkly mysterious.
+Uncommon in many parts of town, I have to seek them out.

 Next